 On the Way to Ishinomaki Station

 The bus ride took me out of the city of Sendai and it became unlike Tokyo.
 The land was much flatter and you could see where you were going.
 There were no high buildings like that of the skyscrapers in Tokyo.
-You could see the distance in front of you.
+You could see in the distance in front of you.
 I looked around and it was normal, no damages, no telltale signs of any tsunami that may have occurred there.

-Out in the country we were.
-It was quite nice.
-After about an hour or so, we found ourselves driving near malls, theaters, etc...It was more like a town now alongside freeways and roads but still out in the boonies.
+Out in the countryside it was quite nice.
+After about an hour or so, we found ourselves driving near malls, theaters, etc... now alongside freeways and roads but still out in the boonies.
 Everything seemed wide apart.
 Walking would be difficult here.
 Sort of reminds me of the West side of Oahu.

 He then gestured... not yet.
 The ride then continued on until we reached this colorful train station.
-He gestured to me that this is the place.
+He then gestured to me that this is the place.
 I said thank you and headed out and paid the bus fare.

 But which way is North, South, East, or West?

-There were no signs of nearby ocean or rivers.
+There were no signs of a nearby ocean or rivers.
 Yes, there was a mountainside in front me.
 In the middle of a town I wondered which way to go.
 There was a bridge near one side of the station so I decided to go up and take a look.

-After a brief walk about several blocks up and a few more to the left, I noticed a policeman or guard directing or overseeing the work that was being done in the area.
-I said excuse me in Japanese and played out the foreigner that I am.
+I immediately noticed a policeman or guard directing or overseeing the work that was being done in that area.
+And so I had said "excuse me" in Japanese and played out the foreigner that I am.
 I then took out my map and pointed out to it, trying to figure it all out and at the same time asking him where am I and how do I get to this point of my destination.
 Is this is the location?
 He gave me a nod and so I looked into the distance in front of me and found myself overlooking a river or canal.
+The Kyu-Kitakami River

 And that is when I thought to myself.
 If there was a tsunami, this is the place I'm looking for.
 So I continued on not knowing how this place used to look like before the tsunami happened.
 I'm finally here.